The Residences at The Ritz-Carlton (Philadelphia): Development

+Design

+The competing proposals turned into a years-long feud between Spencer and Mahoney.
+In 2002, Spencer obtained a zoning variance to prevent Mariner's 50-story tower from being built.
+Early the next year, Mahoney received permission for his tower from the City Zoning Board of Adjustment; Spencer appealed the ruling, saying that Mahoney's building would block views and cast shadows on Spencer's site.
+Mahoney, in turn, threatened to block Spencer's own building, which was tentatively supposed to include condominium apartments and a health club.
+Spencer filed a lawsuit to block construction of the building, and a Court of Common Pleas ruled that the Zoning Board erred in approving 1441 Chestnut Street.

 In 2004, Spencer and Mahoney announced that the feud was over and that plans for both towers would move forward.
 Spencer announced that Arden would build a 740 ft, 57-story luxury condominium tower called The Residences at The Ritz-Carlton.
 The Residences at The Ritz-Carlton would be more than 100 ft taller than the skyscraper Spencer criticized as too tall in 2003.
-The feud quickly reignited when Mahoney criticized the design of The Residences at The Ritz-Carlton's lower floors.
 The bulky floors were designed to contain a grand ballroom, health club, and 540-car parking garage.
-Mahoney says the design would unnecessarily lower the values of the condominiums on 21 of the lower floors of his building.
+The feud quickly reignited when Mahoney criticized the design of The Residences at The Ritz-Carlton's lower floors, saying it would lower the value of his own building's lowest 21 floors.
 Further redesigns to both buildings prevented any condominiums from facing a garage.
 The feud continued with lively arguments to block each other plans in courtrooms and Philadelphia city agencies.
 Chairman of the zoning board, David L. Auspitz, called the feud the "Super Bowl of zoning battles".

 In July 2005, Spencer announced a redesign of The Residences at The Ritz-Carlton shrinking the building from 57 floors to 44 floors.
 Among the facilities removed in the redesign were the ballroom and some of the parking.
 Afraid the high-rise would miss the city's hot condominium market, the redesign sidestepped the legal challenges because it would not need special approval by the Zoning Board to exceed a certain height.
 Mahoney vowed to continue fighting the building saying "If [Spencer] needs so much as a curb-cut permit, we're going to block it."
-In March 2009, Mahoney and Spencer reached an agreement that ended all legal challenges between the buildings.
-Now at 48 stories, The Residences at The Ritz-Carlton was far enough from Mahoney's 1441 Chestnut Street that 1441 Chestnut Street had views of Philadelphia City Hall, while the 58-story 1441 Chestnut Street upper portion was redesigned in a way that allowed views on the south side of The Residences at The Ritz-Carlton.

-Construction
+Construction and opening

-Construction began on May 2, 2006 with a ceremony that featured Pennsylvania Governor Ed Rendell.
-By September 2006 one-third of the buildings units had been sold.
-The Residences at The Ritz-Carlton was topped off in July 2008, and the high-rise opened for residents on January 13, 2009.
-The skyscraper was officially dedicated with a ceremony on June 8, 2009.